 He also emphasized that although it had its roots in Hinduism, TM was not religious in any way.
 He warned against "polluting" TM by mixing it with other practices.

-I couldn't see any results from the Siddhi program and I blamed it for what was happening - but the TM teachers pushed me to keep going.
+I blamed the Siddhi program and was tempted to give it up - but the TM teachers persuaded me to keep going.

-All this is called "roughness" and is a good thing - it means you're getting rid of a lot of accumulated negativity from your being.
-You're given extra practice to "smooth it out" - extra breathing and yoga exercises, Ayurvedic massages, residential courses with more meditation, not less.
+The teachers gave me extra practice to "smooth it out" - extra breathing and yoga exercises, Ayurvedic massages, residential courses etc. I ended up doing more meditation, not less.

 I believed this explanation and persevered - until my mother took ill and I spent six weeks in Scotland while she recovered, away from my husband and my TM instructors.

-There, I didn't have two hours a day to spare, so I missed several of my sessions - and guess what, I felt much more like my normal self.
+There, I didn't have two hours a day to spare, so I started missing sessions - and guess what, I felt much more like my normal self!
 I started to question whether I wanted to go on enduring this awful "roughness" - after all, I didn't learn TM to reach enlightenment, I learned it to relieve stress.